itom-project/itom/docs/userDoc/source/02_installation/build_cmake_vars.rst

    setx <VARIABLE_NAME> <Value>

-In general it is recomended to use the system environment variables, because they can be reused permanently and are used to set during the internal cmake confguration to define the correct location of the cmake modules and configurations scripts, which in turn define the set of Cmake Variables.
+In general it is recommended to use the system environment variables, because they can be reused permanently and are used to set during the internal cmake configuration to define the correct location of the cmake modules and configurations scripts, which in turn define the set of Cmake Variables.